-The effect of these suffixes on vowel reduction in vowel-final verbs also makes sense when their historical origins are considered. /-wat/ is likely to be a fossilized contraction of the multi-word construction /-p jat-/ (Hahn, 1991b).
+/-p jat-/ (Hahn, 1991b).
 The converbial suffix /-p/ chains related clauses, and the verb root /jat-/ means 'to lie' or 'to settle'.
-In these forms, the final vowel in the root would occur in a word-final closed syllable, and hence be ineligible for vowel reduction (e.g., the historical form [aŋla-p jat-i-du] 'She is listening'). \frac{11}{2} -wær/ is a contraction of a similar converbial construction /-A bær-/, where /-A/ is a converbial suffix and /bær-/ the verbal root 'to give'.
-The forms in (26) were realized as [hæjdæ bærdi] and [aŋla bærdi], with the final vowel in the initial word being ineligible for vowel reduction.
-In both cases, the behavior of the historical form is maintained, despite it violating general synchronic phonotactic restrictions.
+In these forms, the final vowel in the root would occur in a word-final closed syllable, and hence be ineligible for vowel reduction (e.g., the historical form [aŋla-p jat-i-du] 'She is listening').10 /-wær/ is a contraction of a similar converbial construction /-A bær-/, where /-A/ is a converbial suffix and /bær-/ the verbal root 'to give'.
+The forms in (26) were realised as [hæjdæ bærdi] and [aŋla bærdi], with the final vowel in the initial word being ineligible for vowel reduction.
+In both cases, the behaviour of the historical form is maintained, despite it violating general synchronic phonotactic restrictions.
 A recurring pattern we have seen throughout this paper is that suffixes like /-wat/ which are derived historically from multi-word expressions tend to be exceptional with respect to many phonological processes.

 Another pair of similar contractions, however, does not display this idiosyncratic failure to trigger vowel reduction.
-These are /-wæt/ and /-wal/. /-wæt/ indicates that an action happened quickly or suddenly, and may be derived from historical /-p at/, where /at/ is the verbal root meaning 'throw' (Tömür, 2003: 420; Abdulla et al. 2010: 1867). /-wal/ is derived from /-p al/, where the verb root /al/ means 'to take' and which expresses a subject doing something for their own benefit.
-Unlike /-wat/, /-wær/, and /-wæt/, this may be produced in uncontracted form: e.g., [oqup aldi] or [oquwaldi] 'She studied (for her own benefit)'.12
+These are /-wæt/ and /-wal/. /-wæt/ indicates that an action happened quickly or suddenly, and may be derived from historical /-p at-/, where /at-/ is the verbal root meaning 'throw' (Abdulla et al., 2010, p.
+1867; Tömür, 2003, p.
+420). /-wal/ is derived from /-p al-/, where the verb root /al-/ means 'to take' and which expresses a subject doing something for their own benefit.
+Unlike /-wat/, /-wær/, and /-wæt/, this may be produced in uncontracted form: for example, [oqup aldi] or [oquwaldi] 'She studied (for her own benefit)'.11